Toshima17/Backtracking/README.md

 # Some Concepts
 Backtracking:
-Understanding How the backtracking works .
+Understanding How the backtracking works.

+learnt by Toshima Rahangdale.